-In case you need a fuse to replace the Charger fuse, you can find a SPARE FUSE at this position on the PCB.
+In case you need a fuse to replace the Charger Fuse, you can find a SPARE FUSE at this position on the PCB for FC-A Version 1.2.1 A. For FC-A Version 1.2.1 B you can find a Spare Fuse in the flightcase of your Field Controller (in case you ordered the flightcase directly from Innovative Pyrotechnik GmbH).
 Take this fuse and put it into the holder of the Charger Fuse.
-Do not forget to refill the SPARE FUSE holder, so you always have a spare with you.
-Note: The fuse in the spare holder is only a spare part.
-It is not connected to any circuitry.
-It is only purpose is to provide a spare fuse when needed urgently.
+Do not forget to refill the SPARE FUSE, so you always have a spare with you.

-Proceed with the procedure to close the decive like described in section Closing the Field Controller.
+Proceed with the procedure to close the device like described in section Closing the Field Controller.